windweller/Pragmatic-ISIC/README.md

 pip install -r requirements.txt
 ```

-## CUB
+## CUB Dataset

 Our main experiment's code is under the `cub` folder, referring to the Caltech-UCSD Birds dataset.
 The training code of S0 model (base model) is adapted from [repo](https://github.com/salaniz/pytorch-gve-lrcn).

 We have complete evaluation pipeline and interactive jupyter notebook (to be released soon).

-## MSCOCO
+## MSCOCO Dataset

-We have implemented our pragmatic decoder on a very popular state-of-the-art image captioning repo.
+We have implemented our pragmatic decoder on a very popular state-of-the-art image captioning [repo](https://github.com/ruotianluo/self-critical.pytorch).
 Even though we do not have
 quantitative experiment, we made the code and notebook available so that our Pragmatic caption decoder can be used by other
 researchers.